-Selling Stockholders exists, the net asset value per share of our common stock as of such date); (2) to the extent such an offer or sale is approved by a majority of our stockholders and our Board; or (3) under such other circumstances as may be permitted under the 1940 Act or by the SEC.
-For purposes of (2) above, a "majority" of outstanding securities is defined in the 1940 Act as (i) 67% or more of the voting securities present at a stockholders' meeting if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (ii) 50% of the outstanding voting securities of the Company, whichever is less.
-Restrictions on selling below net asset value are not applicable to the selling stockholders.
-The selling stockholders are Compass Horizon Partners LP and HTF- CHF Holdings LLC.
+The selling stockholders are Compass Horizon Partners LP and HTF-CHF Holdings LLC.
 HTF-CHF Holdings LLC is substantially owned by the Company's officers, as described under the sections entitled "Control Persons and Principal Stockholders" and "Selling Stockholders."
 Prior to completion of our IPO, the owners of membership interests in Compass Horizon exchanged their membership interests for shares of our common stock and we entered into a registration rights agreement with respect to those shares.
 Pursuant to the terms of the registration rights agreement, we have agreed to bear specific expenses of the selling stockholders in connection with the registration and sale of such shares.
-HTF-CHF Holdings LLC does not currently intend to sell its shares within a year of the effective date of Certain Anti-Takeover Provisions this Registration Statement.
+HTF-CHF Holdings LLC does not currently intend to sell its shares within a year of the effective date of this Registration Statement.
 All contractual lock-ups and other restrictions applicable to sales by insiders have expired.

 Once the shares of the selling stockholders are sold under this registration statement, the shares will be freely tradable in the hands of persons other than our affiliates.
 See "Certain Relationships and Related Transactions" and "Shares Eligible for Future Sale."
 Our certificate of incorporation and bylaws, as well as certain statutory and regulatory requirements, contain certain provisions that may have the effect of discouraging a third party from making an acquisition proposal for us.
 These anti-takeover provisions may inhibit a change in control in circumstances that could give the holders of our common stock the opportunity to realize a premium over the market price for our common stock.
 See "Description of Common Stock That We May Issue."

-Investment Management Agreement We have entered into an investment management agreement (the "Investment Management Agreement") with our Advisor, under which our Advisor, subject to the overall supervision of our Board, manages our day-to-day operations and provides investment advisory services to us.
+We have entered into an investment management agreement (the "Investment Management Agreement") with our Advisor, under which our Advisor, subject to the overall supervision of our Board, manages our day-to-day operations and provides investment advisory services to us.
 For providing these services, our Advisor receives a base management fee from us, paid monthly in arrears, at an annual rate of 2% of our gross assets, including any assets acquired with the proceeds of leverage.
 The Investment Management Agreement also provides that our Advisor or its affiliates may be entitled to an incentive fee under certain circumstances.
 The incentive fee has two parts, which are independent of each other, with the result that one part may be payable even if the other is not.
 Under the first part, we will pay our Advisor each quarter 20% of the amount by which our accrued net income for the quarter after expenses and excluding the effect of any realized capital gains and losses and any unrealized appreciation and depreciation for the quarter exceeds 1.75% (which is 7% annualized) of our average net assets at the end of the immediately preceding calendar quarter, subject to a "catch-up" feature.
 Under the second part of the incentive fee, we will pay our Advisor at the end of each calendar year 20% of our realized capital gains from inception through the end of that year, computed net of all realized capital losses and all unrealized depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
 The second part of the incentive fee is not subject to any minimum return to stockholders.
 The Investment Management Agreement may be terminated by either party without penalty by delivering written notice to the other party upon not more than 60 days' written notice.
 See "Investment Management and Administration Agreements - Investment Management Agreement."
-Administration Agreement We reimburse our Administrator for the allocable portion of overhead and other expenses incurred by our Administrator in performing its obligations under an administration agreement (the "Administration Agreement"), including furnishing rent, the fees and expenses associated with performing compliance functions and our allocable portion of the costs of compensation and related expenses of our chief compliance officer and chief financial officer and their respective staffs.
-See "Investment Management and Administration Agreements - Administration Agreement."